ErbB4/tDCS_network_remodeling/Fig3/2pop/README.md

 This folder contains code and simulated data for stimulating 2 populations with opposite current.
+Analysis code is not included here as it is the same function used across different experiments.